dreamgrove/dreamgrove/content/feral/2021-01-29-Mythic+_Guide_Part_3.md

 </div>

 The new raid comes with a new Shard system, which is a pseudo set-bonus system.
 How this works is that there are three shard families, which have three effects in each, a defensive, offensive and utility shard.
-If you equip all three from a family (so the defensive, utility and offensive of Unholy for example) you will get an additional effect.

-The set bonuses do not work in M+, so you don't need to worry about having 3 of one shard family, which means you can be a bit more creative with your build.
+If you equip all three from a family (so the defensive, utility and offensive of Unholy for example) you will get an additional effect while in the Maw, Korthia, Torghast or the Sanctum of Domination Raid.
+The set bonuses however do not work in M+, so you don't need to worry about having 3 of one shard family, which means you can be a bit more creative with your build.
 For example the below is likely looking strongest ...

 - Shard of Dyz (Unholy DPS)
 - Shard of Zed (Unholy Defensive)